 Before enrolling in any Part D plan, always make sure your drugs are covered with the plan’s “formulary” which is the list of drugs that each plan will cover.
 Not all plans cover the same drugs and drug prices for the same drug can vary between different plans so it’s important to shop around for a plan that minimizes your cost.

 Now that you know more about Medicare Part D – how to enroll and enrollment periods – remember that your coverage starts only the beginning of the first month after you apply to enroll.
+How to find the right medicare part d plan?
 Always make sure to shop for your plans before enrolling to make sure you are receiving the best coverage at the lowest cost.